Soft thumbprint cookies recipe made with leftover oat pulp. If you make oat milk at home, this is a great cookie recipe to use up the leftover pulp.

 To make oat pulp cookies, first get the leftover oat pulp from making oat milk at home.

-If you happen to not have enough pulp to make a full cup, then add 1-2 tablespoons non-dairy milk to the dough if it is turning out too dry)
+Even if you don’t have quite enough oat pulp to make a full cup, as the recipe calls for, you can add 1–2 tablespoons of non-dairy milk to help the dough come together if it’s on the dry side.

 Oat Pulp Thumbprint Soft Cookies - Oat Pulp Recipe